Understanding a Devastating Pregnancy Exposure

 Establishing Prevalence of FASD in San Diego

-Estimates of how often FASD occurs in the United States are outdated and are thought to be under-estimated.
-With funding from the National Institute on Alcohol Abuse and Alcoholism at NIH, our “Ready, Set, Go!” study is establishing the prevalence of FASD in San Diego, and is collaborating with researchers at other locations to establish these estimates nationally.
+Until recently, estimates of how often FASD occurs in the United States were outdated and long thought to be under-estimated.
+With funding from the National Institute on Alcohol Abuse and Alcoholism at NIH, our “Ready, Set, Go!” study established the prevalence of FASD in San Diego and collaborated with researchers at other locations to establish these estimates nationally.
 By determining the actual number of children who are affected by FASD, this information can be used by educators, researchers, and the government to help plan prevention and treatment programs.
+Results from the study were published in February 2018 in the Journal of the American Medical Association (JAMA) and were covered in major news outlets like ABC, CBS, CNN, Reuters, the New York Times, the Chicago Tribune, Time, and Forbes.

 Prenatal Alcohol Exposure in Ukraine